shailendrakharwar13/Hangman/README.md

 This is a simple program on implementation of Famous vintage computer game Hangman.
-Random functions are used int the program.
+Random functions are used in the program.